trippdavis/Pokedex-Day2/README.md

 **Note the `defaults: {format: :json}`**.
-This means that HTTP requests that Rails handles for the `pokemon` resource should be assumed to be asking for a JSON response instead of HTTP.
+This means that HTTP requests that Rails handles for the `pokemon` resource should be assumed to be asking for a JSON response instead of HTML.
 When we render a template, instead of looking for `template.html.erb`, Rails will look for `template.json.jbuilder`.
 We'll see that soon!